technology-toolbox/website/content/blog/jjameson/2010/04/09/test-driven-development-tdd-in-the-real-world-part-2.md

 However, we still encounter one more error when trying to compile the DeveloperTests  project:

+{{< blockquote "font-italic text-danger" >}}

-> error : CA1804 : Microsoft.Performance : 'StringHelperTest.TruncateInvalidParameter001()'
+error : CA1804 : Microsoft.Performance : 'StringHelperTest.TruncateInvalidParameter001()'
-> declares a variable, 'actual', of type 'string', which is never used or is only
+declares a variable, 'actual', of type 'string', which is never used or is only assigned to.
-> assigned to.
 Use this variable or remove it.

+{{< /blockquote >}}

 To resolve this error, we need to tweak the unit test a little bit (to remove  the variable used to store the truncated string):